 Back pain is one of the most common health problems in America.
-It can be brought on by several different reasons, including poor posture, improper lifting techniques, and even a lack of physical activity.
-However, there are plenty of ways to combat back pain without medication.
-Yoga offers plenty of poses that can help relieve the pressure and restore balance to your back.
-Here are three yoga poses you might want to try to relieve back pain.
+It can be brought on by in many way, including poor posture, improper lifting techniques, a lack of physical activity, and even, some say, unresolved trauma.
+Fortunately, yoga offers poses that can help relieve the pressure and restore balance to your back.

 Lower Back and Neck Pain

-This pose is one of the most relaxing and comforting ones you will find in yoga.
-It helps to calm both your mind and body while stretching muscles in your lower back and legs.
+Child’s pose is one of the most relaxing and comforting ones in yoga.
+It helps to calm both mind and body, while stretching muscles in the lower back and legs.
 Start on your hands and knees with your knees spread as wide as they can comfortably go and drop your belly down towards the floor between them.
 Let your forehead come to rest gently on the ground or place it on a block to make this more comfortable.
 Hold for up to five minutes if possible before slowly coming out of the pose.

 Yoga Poses to Relieve The Pressure

-One of the best ways to relieve back pain is through yoga.
-Yoga offers a series of poses designed to stretch and strengthen your muscles, and this will help release tension in your back.
-But keep in mind, you must wear comfortable clothes like jogger jeans or track suit.
-One of the most popular poses for relieving back pain is downward facing dog.
-Downward facing dog is a simple stretch that lengthens out the muscles in your back.
-All you need to do is start on all fours, tuck your toes under, tighten your stomach, and then push up into a high plank position with hands on the ground directly below shoulders.
+One of the most popular poses for relieving back pain is downward-facing dog.
+Downward-facing dog is a simple stretch that lengthens the muscles in the back.
+To do the pose, start on all fours, tuck your toes under, tighten your stomach, and then push up into a high plank position with hands on the ground directly below shoulders.
+From there, move your sit bones higher, until you are evenly balanced front to back between your feet and hands, and your sit bones are as high as they can go.

 Another great yoga pose for relieving back pain is pigeon pose.
-To do pigeon pose, you’ll need to kneel on all fours, placing knees hips-width apart or wider; move right foot forward until it’s underneath right hip and left foot behind it with toes pointed outwards; lower chest towards thighs while keeping elbows close to body; place forehead on floor if possible.
-Then extend arms straight out in front of you as you lift upper body off floor into a sort of “plow” position with head hovering above either just above or at same level as elbows; hold for 5-10 breaths before lowering onto forearms and repeating steps 8-10 with opposite arm/leg.
+To do pigeon pose, you’ll need to kneel on all fours, placing knees hips-width apart or wider.
+Move your right foot forward until it’s underneath your right hip and move your left foot behind it with toes pointed outward.
+Now lower your chest toward your thighs while keeping your elbows close to your body.
+Place your forehead on the floor, if possible.
+Then extend your arms straight out in front of you, as you lift your upper body off floor into a sort of “plow” position with your head hovering either just above or at same level as your elbows.
+Hold pigeon pose for five to ten breaths before lowering onto your forearms and repeating steps the pose with your other side.

 Seated Spinal Twist Pose